oguimbal/jcool-docs/demander/push.md

 ```

-If you execute this, a dispute will be created in Justice.cool, and you will be returned something like:
+If you execute this:
+- a dispute will be created in Justice.cool
+- the server will return a response in the form:

 ```json
 {